-This Greek Couscous Salad is colorful and bursting with flavor!
-Loaded with healthy ingredients that’s SUPER simple to put together!
+This Greek Couscous Salad is colorful and bursting with flavor and textures!
+Loaded with healthy ingredients and SUPER simple to put together!

 And you know me, unfortunately, I was not born a salad lover.